Enrique MacDonnell: Post-Trafalgar sortie

-On 22 October, the day after the battle, a council of war meeting of senior naval officers was held in Cadiz, where the surviving ships had harbored.
+On 22 October, the day after the battle, a meeting of the council of war of senior naval officers was held in Cádiz, where the surviving ships had harbored.
 At this meeting plans were made on the Spanish flagship by Admiral Antonio de Escaño who reasoned that the British would find it hard to hold onto their prizes due to the stormy weather.
 He ordered a sortie to recapture these ships which had thousands of Spanish and French prisoners on board.
 As the only senior officer remaining, MacDonnell was given command of the squadron chosen for this task along with French commodore Julien Cosmao.

 The following morning on 23 October, at 9:30am the sortie began and five ships of the line (Pluton, Indomptable, Neptune, Rayo and San Francisco de Asis), alongside five frigates and two brigs (Cornélie, Thémis, Hortense, Rhin, Hermione, Furet and Argus), set out to sea.
 This mission was to have the appearance of a surprise counter-attack, but the recovery of British prizes was the objective.
 The orders were to only engage in battle with ships of similar size if challenged and conditions favored.
 In response, the British ships at the end of their fleet cast off four prizes and formed a defensive line.
-The Franco-Spanish squadron took control of two prizes which had been cast off, Santa Ana and Neptuno, and towed them to Cadiz, while prisoners on three other prizes, Bucentaure, Algésiras and Monarca took back control from their prize crews and tried to sail back to Spain; Bucentaure was later wrecked on rocks, with the crew rescued by Indomptable, though she sank in the post-battle storm, killing 1,100 people on board.
+The Franco-Spanish squadron took control of two prizes which had been cast off, Santa Ana and Neptuno, and towed them to Cádiz, while prisoners on three other prizes, Bucentaure, Algésiras and Monarca took back control from their prize crews and tried to sail back to Spain; Bucentaure was later wrecked on rocks, with the crew rescued by Indomptable, though she sank in the post-battle storm, killing 1,100 people on board.
 The storm also wrecked San Francisco de Asis and Neptuno.